Defence Cyber Certification audits

 What should be included in DCC scope?

-DCC scope should reflect the parts of the organisation that are genuinely critical to delivering the relevant defence work.
+DCC scope should reflect the parts of the organisation that are critical to delivering the relevant defence work.
 The scope document should clearly show what is in scope, what is out of scope, and how those boundaries are separated in practice.

 - The teams and people involved in delivery, support, and management of the in-scope work